apache/arrow/format/Metadata.md

 The Boolean logical type is represented as a 1-bit wide primitive physical type.
 The bits are numbered using least-significant bit (LSB) ordering.
+Inside of tensors, boolean data may also be represented as a 1-byte wide primitive physical type; in this case the flag `is_byte` is set.

 Like other fixed bit-width primitive types, boolean data appears as 2 buffers in the data header (one bitmap for the validity vector and one for the values).